Here are answers to frequently asked questions about UNC Kenan-Flagler's MBA Program, as well as pointers to other

 Q: Can MBA students live in UNC dorms or apartments on campus?

 A: While the majority of MBA students at UNC Kenan-Flagler live off campus in apartments, condominiums or houses, the proximity and convenience of campus housing makes it an appealing option.
 Enrolling MBA students can apply for on-campus graduate student and family housing in apartments.
 Mason Farm and Baity Hill apartments are in easy walking distance to the business school.
 Campus housing availability is hard to predict—some years there have been many openings and others have seen long waitlists with little movement.
 Keep a back-up plan ready in case a suitable opening does not become available to you through campus housing.

 Q: How much does the typical MBA student spend for rent?
 Is it hard to find off-campus housing?

 A: Costs vary depending on the size of the apartment and location.
 Our students usually find cost of living very reasonable in the Chapel Hill area with typical rents far below those in large U.S. cities like New York, Boston, and San Francisco.
 We provide a helpful housing guide to all admitted students and make it easy to connect with graduating students who are vacating their apartments.
 Many apartment complexes allow online applications and electronic lease signing so you can secure housing prior to moving to North Carolina.
 The MBA Classes of 2016 and 2017 put together a PDF guide to the most popular areas for MBAs to live.
 For more information about area apartments check out The Daily Tarheel's heelshousing.com.
-If you are new to renting housing in the U.S., you may want to review this helpful website from UNC: https://ofslci.unc.edu/off-campus-housing.html, www.zillow.com/chapel-hill-nc/rent, www.apartmentguide.com, or www.apartments.com.
+If you are new to renting housing in the U.S., you may want to review this helpful website from UNC: https://ofslci.unc.edu/community-involvement/moving-campus.

 Q: Do I need a car?